Harry Potter and the Cursed Child — POSTPONED

 When JK Rowling dropped those last terrible three words on us at the close of Harry Potter and the Deathly Hallows, all was not well.
 It would never be well without Harry, Ron, Hermione fighting the Dark Lord in a series of fantastical and wholly engrossing scenarios.
 But little did we know, this would not be the end of the Age of Harry Potter.
 Thanks to the internet and the sheer demand for all things HP, Harry has lived on through new books, fan website Pottermore, film spinoff trilogy Fantastic Beasts and Where to Find Them, a series of film screenings accompanied by a live orchestra and all manner of pop-ups around the world.

 But one of the biggest things to come of the post-Harry Potter era has been Harry Potter and the Cursed Child, JK Rowling's West End play that's essentially the eighth book in the series.
-And, in great news for Australian muggles, the acclaimed play will be making its way to Melbourne's Princess Theatre in January 2019.
+And, in great news for Australian muggles, the acclaimed play is currently showing at Melbourne's Princess Theatre.

 So what exactly is The Cursed Child about?
 Well, it picks up 19 years after Harry Potter and the Deathly Hallows and that abominably cheery epilogue on Platform 9 3/4.
 Harry is now an overworked Ministry of Magic employee, and the play focuses on both him and his youngest son Albus Severus Potter as they grapple with the past and future.
 The production is presented in two parts, so you'll have to book into two performances — there's the option to do so either on the same day (matinee and evening) or on consecutive evenings.
 Each part runs for about two and a half hours.